fusepoolP3/fusepoolp3.github.io/index.md

 ## <a name="try-it-out"></a>Try it out

-The following are applications providing implementation of the Fusepool
+The following are applications providing implementation or basing on the Fusepool APIs.
-APIs:

 | Name | Description | Life instance | Source |